 Transport by vessels

-Packages or overpacks having a surface radiation level greater than 2 mSv/h, unless being carried in or on a vehicle under exclusive use in accordance with Table 7.1.8.3.3, footnote (a), shall not be transported by vessel except under special arrangement.
+Packages or overpacks having a surface dose rate greater than 2 mSv/h, unless being carried in or on a vehicle under exclusive use in accordance with Table 7.1.8.3.3, footnote (a), shall not be transported by vessel except under special arrangement.

 7.2.3.2.2 to 7.2.3.3.2 unchanged.

-7.2.3.3.3 Packages or overpacks having a surface radiation level greater than 2 mSv/h shall not be transported by air except by special arrangement.
+7.2.3.3.3 Packages or overpacks having a surface dose rate greater than 2 mSv/h shall not be transported by air except by special arrangement.

 …